The writers at Griboedov's

 The belletrist Beskudnikov

-The belletrist Beskudnikov is a quiet, decently dressed man with attentive and at the same time elusive eyes.
-In an earlier version of the novel he was depicted as a good looking, Frenchy man with a suit and solid shoes made in France.
-Prototype was the writer and playwright Vladimir Mikhailovich Kirshon (1902-1938), a rival and ardent pursuer of Bulgakov.
+The belletrist Beskudnikov is a «quiet, decently dressed man with attentive and at the same time elusive eyes».
+In an earlier version of the novel he was depicted as «a good looking, Frenchy man with a suit and solid shoes made in France».
+The real life prototype for the belletrist Beskudnikov could have been the writer and playwright Vladimir Mikhailovich Kirshon (1902-1938), one of the secretaries of the RAPP in Moscow, and one of the most relentless persecutors of Bulgakov.
+In August 1937, Kirshon was arrested along with other former RAPP leaders, and the next year he was executed at the Butyrka prison in Moscow.

 The poet Dvubratsky